 - 1. To learn program design tools and logic development using C++ programming. - 2.
 To understand the control structures in C++. - 3.
-To learn the concepts of arrays, strings and functions in C++.
+To learn the concepts of arrays, strings and functions in C++. - 4.
+To learn how to solve real world problems using C++.

-4. To learn how to solve real world problems using C++.
-Cour Course Outcomes: After Successful completion of course units, students will CO1 Demonstrate logic development using basics of C++ programming to write clean and efficient code for large applications.
+7. 4.
+To learn now to solve lear world problems using C++.
+Cour se Outcomes: After Successful completion of course units, students will CO1 Demonstrate logic development using basics of C++ programming to write clean and efficient code for large applications.
 CO2 Perform the programs using conditional Statements like ifelse statements, switch Case statements and looping statements in C++ for decision making statements.
 CO3 Create C++ Programs using arrays, strings and functions for Data Structure to manipulate the data.
 CO4 Design real world problems using concepts of C++ Programming for the Game and Application development System.

 Practical Sessions (Assignments) 26 hrs 1 Write C++ program to swap two numbers.
-2 Hr 2 Write C++ program to calculate the salary of an employee given his basic 2 Hr pay (taken as input from the user).
+2 Hr 2 Write C++ program to calculate the salary of an employee given his basic pay (taken as input from the user).
 Calculate salary of an employee.
 Let HRA be 10 % of basic pay and TA be 5% of basic pay.
 Let employees pay professional tax as 2% of total salary.
 Calculate salary payable after Deductions.
-3 Write C++ program to accept a student's five subject marks and compute 2 Hr His/her result.
+2 Hr 3 Write C++ program to accept a student's five subject marks and compute His/her result.
 Student is passing if he/she scores marks equal to and above 40 in each course.
-If student scores aggregate greater than 75%, then the grade is a distinction.
+If student scores aggregate greater than 75%, then the grade 2 Hr is a distinction.
 If aggregate is 60>= and <75 then the grade of first division.
 If aggregate is 50>= and <60, then the grade is second division.
 If aggregate is 40>= and <50, then the grade is third division.

-4 Write C++ Program To Check if the given number is Armstrong Number or 2 Hr not.
-5 Write C++ Program to calculate the Average of all the elements present in an 2 Hr Array.
-6 Write C++ Program to check if the string is Palindrome or not 2 Hr 7 Write a C++ program the count number of vowels and consonants present in 4 Hr the given string.
-8 Write a C++ program to calculate factorial of a given number by using a user 2 Hr defined function.
-9 Write C++ Program to check if the given number is Prime or not by using a 4 Hr user defined function.
-10 Mini Project 4 Hr - T
+. , , , , , , , , , , , , , , , , , , ,

+4 Write C++ Program To Check if the given number is Armstrong Number or 2 Hr

+not.

+5 Write C++ Program to calculate the Average of all the elements present in an 2 Hr

+Array.

+6 Write C++ Program to check if the string is Palindrome or not 2 Hr

+7 Write a C++ program the count number of vowels and consonants present in 4 Hr

+the given string.

+8 Write a C++ program to calculate factorial of a given number by using a user 2 Hr

+defined function.

+9 Write C++ Program to check if the given number is Prime or not by using a 4 Hr

+user defined function.

+10 Mini Project 4 Hr